What is eRx Script Exchange?

 eRx is integrated as part of your clinical software and so the workflow and user interface design is determined by each Vendor Partner.
 Click on the Vendor pages on this website for further details on how eRx works in your chosen clinical software.

-There are no sign-on fees, no licence costs, and no lock-in contracts for doctors, specialists and pharmacists.
+There are no sign-on fees, no licence costs, and no lock-in contracts for medical practitioners and pharmacists.
 There are also no transaction costs for doctors.

 For further information visit 7CPA and No Cost Policy